-Although Doonbeg Golf Club is a private club, visitors are welcome to both golf and accommodation when available.
-Whether or not you are a golfer, this is very good news because The Lodge offers accommodation which is not just very luxurious - but downright gorgeous.
+Although the Golf Club is a private club, visitors are welcome to both golf and accommodation when available.
+Whether or not you are a golfer, this is very good news because Trump International Hotel offers accommodation which is not just very luxurious - but downright gorgeous.

-With an emphasis on natural materials (they even had their own tartan designed, an understated choice in gentle country colours) and respect for the environment (de-salinated sea water is used for watering the links), the quiet elegance of The Lodge may come as a surprise.
+With an emphasis on natural materials (they even had their own tartan designed, an understated choice in gentle country colours) and respect for the environment (de-salinated sea water is used for watering the links), the quiet elegance of the hotel may come as a surprise.

 It has an Irish 'great house' feel with an American opulence - and Front Office Manager Martina Casey ensures the atmosphere is always warm and service professional.

 Accommodation is offered in both the main building (opulent suites with sea views and very luxurious bathrooms), the adjacent courtyard and nearby cottages; the standard is exceptionally high in all areas and the style is seriously classy.

 Well-equipped kitchens and atmospheric dining areas are a feature throughout the development, giving the option of self-catering or serviced accommodation – and comfy furniture and fireplaces make this an appealing all-year destination.